 The Bielefeld tram was opened in 1900.
 From the 1970s, most sections were reconstructed as a "Stadtbahn" (light rail) system on segregated tracks.
 The reconstruction was completed in 1991 with the opening of the tunnel under the city centre.
 The section between Rathaus and Hauptbahnhof is used by all four lines.
 The system length of the Stadtbahn Bielefeld totals approx. 30 kilometres.
 The transport subsidiary of the municipal works Bielefeld are bearing the strange name → "moBiel" since the year 2000.

 The Frankfurt tram has a system length of almost 70 kilometres.
-In addition, there is a second system, called Underground, even if it mostly runs aboveground and often tramway-like outside the inner city.
+In addition, there is a light rail system, called Underground, even if it mostly runs aboveground and often tramway-like outside the inner city.
 It has a network of about 65 kilometers.
 Both are operated by → VGF (Verkehrsgesellschaft Frankfurt).
 At the Frankfurt Airport, there also is an automatic so-called PeopleMover, called "SkyLine" by the operator, which is also a tram by law and was opened in 1994.
 The PeopleMover is free of charge and also open for visitors.

 The North Hessian city of Kassel has a tram network with an extension of about 93 kilometres.
 There is an interface to the railway network of Deutsche Bahn at the central station, which enables the so-called RegioTrams to continue their journey on the railway tracks to the surrounding towns.
 The RegioTram headway is 30 minutes to 1 hour.
 In addition, two railway lines were integrated into the regular tram network and electrified with 750 Volts DC.
 These are the outer branches of routes 4 (Hessisch Lichtenau) and 5 (Baunatal).
 The trams are operated by → KVG (Kasseler Verkehrs-Gesellschaft), the RegioTrams by a joint venture of KVG and the railway company HLB (Hessische Landesbahn).